malavikasajikumar/mbed-os/docs/design-documents/hal/0004-pin-names-general-guidelines.md

 Mbed OS is designed so that application code written in the platform is portable across different Mbed supported boards with the same hardware capabilities or interfaces.
 However, the code may not be truly portable due to the differences in pin name definitions for the same kind of interfaces across different boards.

-This document provides general guidelines and best practices for defining pin names that could apply to all boards but it's not specific to any type of connector.
+This document provides general guidelines on best practices for defining pin names that could apply to all boards but it's not specific to any type of connector.

 Note there might be separate documents for pin names that apply to specific connectors such as the Arduino Uno.
-These would be avaialble in the [HAL design documents](./) folder.
+These are available in the [HAL design documents](./) folder.

 ## Detailed design

 To achieve meaningful portability of application code across various Mbed Enabled boards, certain pin names of commonly used interfaces and board components should be common across these boards.
-This document describes a set of rules on how to name generic pins in the board support package, specifically in PinNames.h file of the board.
+This document describes a set of rules on how to define components found on actual boards, using the PinNames.h file as part of the BSP of the board.

 ### LEDs

 **Definition of LEDs**

-Only add LEDs that are available in the board.
+Only add LEDs that are available on the board.
 This is an example on how to define LEDs in PinNames.h:

     // Px_xx relates to the processor pin connected to the LED